 Depending on the method of sale and the agreement itself, the buyer will usually pay a deposit when the agreement is either signed by both the buyer or seller or when it becomes unconditional.
-If the sale is by tender, the buyer will provide a cheque or bank transfer for the deposit amount when they make the offer.
+If the sale is by tender, the buyer will provide a bank transfer for the deposit amount when they make the offer.

 The deposit is usually about 10% of the total sale price and is held in a trust account.
 After 10 working days the deposit is usually transferred to your lawyer or conveyancer’s trust account, unless early release of the deposit is agreed by you and the buyer.
 The agent usually takes their commission fee from the deposit and the remainder goes to you.

 If the buyer has added conditions to the offer, such as repairs for you to undertake, you will have to complete these before the date agreed to in the sale and purchase agreement.
 It’s a good idea to get things moving as quickly as possible because you may have to pay penalty charges if you don’t meet conditions by the due date.

 When all the conditions have been met, the sale becomes unconditional.

 If you need an extension to complete any conditions, you must speak to your agent or lawyer or conveyancer who will negotiate with the buyer through their lawyer or conveyancer.
 Any changes will need to be added to the sale and purchase agreement and signed off by you and the buyer.

 If there is a problem meeting the conditions of the sale, such as the buyer’s finance arrangements falling through or they are unhappy with the results of a building inspection and decide to withdraw from the sale, the buyer must let their lawyer or conveyancer know as soon as possible.
 The buyer’s lawyer or conveyancer will contact your lawyer or conveyancer or agent.